Vontei/notes/week03 - wip/03-exercises/js-dom-basics/README.md

 ## Conclusion

 How’d you do?
 Look back at the objectives and rate yourself 1 through 4 for each objective.
+If you rate yourself a 2 or below, please notify an instructor for additional help.
 What new questions do you have now that you’ve done this?

 ## Stretch Goals